Fresno State vs. New Mexico NCAA Football Odds, Plays and Insights | November 13, 2021

 - Fresno State and its opponents have gone over the current 51-point total in seven of 10 games this season.

-- New Mexico and its opponents have combined to score more than 51 points in one game this season.
+- New Mexico's games have gone over 51 points in only one opportunity this season.

-- The two teams combine to score 47.2 points per game, 3.8 less than the over/under in this contest.
+- The two teams combine to average 47.2 points per game, 3.8 less than the total in this contest.

-- These two squads combine to surrender 48.8 points per game, 2.2 fewer than this contest's over/under.
+- These two squads combine to allow 48.8 points per game, 2.2 fewer than this contest's over/under.

 - The Bulldogs and their opponents have scored an average of 59.5 points per game in 2021, 8.5 more than Saturday's total.

-- In 2021, games involving the Lobos have averaged a total of 47.2 points, 3.8 fewer than this game's set over/under.
+- The 47.2 PPG average total in Lobos games this season is 3.8 points fewer than this game's over/under.

 Fresno State Stats and Trends